CiucurDaniel/FlutterCourse/README.md

 To run this you need to create a "Run/Debug configuration in IntelliJ IDEA with Dart console application and select this file which as you can see has the main method</p>
   <h4>Course 4</h4>
   <p>During course 4 we learned some methods for String manipulation in Dart.
-After that we used the aquired skill in order to scrap information fram an HTTP Request from https://www.worldometers.info and create a GridView with countries flags and name.
+After that we used the aquired skill in order to scrap information fram an HTTP Request from <a href="https://www.worldometers.info">Worldometers website</a> and create a GridView with countries flags and name.
 For this we had to take the body from the HTTP request and extract the information we needed</p>